 Section 3.
 Term of Office.

-The term of office shall commence immediately upon conclusion of the State Convention, at which the Member, Chairman, or Vice Chairman is elected and continue until the conclusion of the next biannual convention.
+The term of office shall commence immediately upon conclusion of the State Convention, at which the Member, Chairman, or Vice Chairman is elected and continue until the conclusion of the next biennial convention.

 Section 4.
 Vacancies.

-In the event of a vacancy in any position on the SREC, a majority of the members of the SREC shall fill the vacancy in accordance with the provisions of the Texas Election Code and these Bylaws.
-Notice of a resignation on the SREC and of an election to fill such vacancy, except of a vacancy in the office of the Chairman, shall be included in the notice of call of a meeting.
-The written call shall be delivered pursuant to Article V, Section 2 of the bylaws.
-The twelve-day notice of an election to fill a vacancy may be waived by a two-thirds (2/3) vote of the SREC at the meeting at which the vacancy is to be filled, if the vacancy is due to death or other extraordinary circumstances.
-In the event of a vacancy in the office of the Chairman, the provisions of Article IV, Section 2(B), shall be applicable.
+In the event of a vacancy on the SREC, a majority vote shall fill the vacancy in accordance with the provisions of the Texas Election Code and these Bylaws.
+Notice of an election to fill such vacancy shall be included in the notice of call of a meeting.
+If the vacancy is due to death or other extraordinary circumstances, notice may be waived by a two-thirds (2/3) vote of the SREC at the meeting at which the vacancy is to be filled.

 Section 5.
 Duties.